Neil Gaiman's Words of Wisdom: A Deep Dive into His Quotes on Writing

 The Importance of Storytelling: "We read fantasy to learn that the world is not always as it seems.
 We read fantasy to learn that hope is not always lost.
 We read fantasy to learn that even the shadows have light in them."

-This quote transcends the mere mechanics of writing and delves into the deeper purpose of storytelling, specifically within the fantasy genre.
+This quote transcends the mere mechanics of writing and gets into the deeper purpose of storytelling, specifically within the fantasy genre.
 Gaiman highlights the transformative power of fantasy literature, showing how it challenges our perceptions of reality and offers solace in the face of adversity.
 He emphasizes that fantasy isn't merely escapism; it's a powerful tool for exploring complex themes and offering readers hope and perspective.

 On Rejection: "Whatever you write, someone will hate it.
 And someone else will love it."